• About Us

 Call: 2013

-Grace is a specialist family law practitioner, who balances work in financial remedies with private law children disputes.
-Grace is ranked in the Legal 500 for her work in financial remedies Grace’s work in financial remedies includes married and unmarried couples, including Trusts of Land and Appointment of Trustees Act 1996 proceedings and applications for financial relief after a foreign divorce under Part III of the MFPA 1984.
+Grace Garrett-Sadler is a specialist family law practitioner, who balances work in financial remedies with private law children disputes.
+Grace is ranked in the Legal 500 for her work in financial remedies, and her work in this area includes married and unmarried couples, with Trusts of Land and Appointment of Trustees Act 1996 proceedings and applications for financial relief after a foreign divorce under Part III of the MFPA 1984.

 In respect of private law children dispute, Grace’s practice often involves allegations of parental alienation and sexual offences.
 Her practice also often includes applications concerning internal or international relocation.